This policy outlines Alphacrucis College (AC) subject or unit assessment principles and processes.

 Students are expected to submit their first assessment attempt by the due date, unless they have an extension approved or other unavoidable disruption circumstances.
 Students who do not do this, must submit their assessment by the due date of their second assessment attempt (see Submission of Assessment Tasks above) or they will receive a Not Yet Satisfactory for that assessment (unless they have an extension approved or other unavoidable disruption circumstances).

 Review and/or Remarking of Assessments

-The re-marked result will be the officially recorded result for that assessment item, thus, the appeal may result in a lower mark or grade being awarded for the assessment task.
+In the event of a re-marking request by a student, the re-marked result will be the officially recorded result for that assessment item, thus, the appeal may result in a lower mark or grade being awarded for the assessment task.